Section 1: Name

 Section 4: Election

 Election of Officers shall take place biennially by mail or electronic ballot prior to the Annual Business Meeting of the Society.
-The Board will provide the membership with an approved slate of candidates recommended by the Nominating Committee.
-A slate of officers shall be presented by the Nominating Committee to the Board for approval prior to balloting.
+A slate of officers shall be presented by the Nominating Committee to the Board for approval no less than 30 days prior to balloting.
+The Board will provide the membership with an approved slate of candidates recommended by the Nominating Committee no less than 15 days prior to the election.
 A simple majority of the votes cast shall be necessary to elect.

 Section 1: President